zripka/uncle-styopa/README.md

 3. Create another .csv file with 1 word in it until the end of the current month
 4. Do the same for each day in the next month, but add 2 words to each file
 5. In the third month, continue, but add 3 words to each file and continue in the Fibonacci sequence (5 words per day the next month, 8, 13, etc.)

+## loosies
+- translating itself is a very manual process and a time suck; connect to an API to do this programatically?
+- what about и, там, and как and other simple words I obviously already have in there?
+Is there a way to connect to Anki to pre-emptively check if a given word is a duplicate and therefore omit it from the list?